Course code: #3090

 3.0 | 30 | 36 | 42 | 48 | 48+ |

-Applicants need to have achieved the required score in a qualification equivalent to the completion of 13 years of schooling in Australia.
+Applicants must have achieved the required score in a qualification equivalent to completing 13 years of schooling in Australia.

-This is particularly important for degrees which have a strong basis in Mathematics or Science.
+This is particularly important for degrees with a strong basis in Mathematics or Science.

 China: